This tutorial provides a basic Dart programmer’s introduction to working with gRPC.

 grpc/grpc-dart/example/route_guide.

-To download the example, clone the grpc-dart
+To download the example, clone the grpc-dart repository by running the following

 command: